 - The rains can occur at any moment: So, Where is Machu Picchu located?
-Well, the citadel and its local town Aguas Calientes are located in a Jungle area, and not is necessary to be in the rainy season to get some good showers in the mornings.
-Therefore, bring with you raincoats, trekking pants, light jackets, shoes with a chunky soles among others.
+Well, the citadel and its local town are located in a Jungle area, and not is necessary to be in the rainy season to get some good showers in the mornings.
+Therefore, bring with you raincoats, trekking pants, light jackets, and shoes with chunky soles among others.

-- The traditional market of Aguas Calientes: If you want to know more about the idiosyncrasy of the Peruvian or, simply, want to cheapen some purchases, you can go to the traditional market of Aguas Calientes (Antisuyo Street 102).
+- The traditional market: If you want to know more about the idiosyncrasy of the Peruvian or, simply, want to cheapen some purchases, you can go to the traditional market ofthe town (Antisuyo Street 102).
 There you will find local groceries, artisanal products like coffee, chocolate, bread, and a food court with bathrooms on the second floor.

-- Spanish is not so important: As a touristic zone, it can say that the population of Aguas Calientes has English as its second language.
+- Spanish is not so important: As a tourist zone, it can say that the population of Machu Picchu town has English as its second language.
 So, communicating there will not be a problem.
 Of course, Spanish words courtesy as “Buenos dias”, “Buenas tardes”, “Por favor”, will never hurt to learn.

 “SEE THE WORLD.
 IT’S MORE FANTASTIC THAN ANY DREAM”

 We hope to give you all the necessary information to have a good time in Aguas Calientes.
-A town with a great variety of restaurants, hotels, handicraft stores, markets among others.
-Even, the cosmopolitan town is a perfect meeting point for many people with only one objective, visiting Machu Picchu citadel.
-Therefore, with the experts of Machu Travel Peru, we hope we have given you all the tips and information to visit the closest town of Machu Picchu and enjoy its charms.
-And remember that we are here for any questions or vacation planning that you will have regarding Machu Picchu and Aguas Calientes.
+A town with a great variety of restaurants, hotels, handicraft stores, and markets among others.
+Even, this cosmopolitan town is a perfect meeting point for many people with only one objective, visiting Machu Picchu citadel.
+Therefore, with the experts of Machu Travel Peru, we hope we have given you all the tips and information to visit the support town of Machu Picchu and enjoy its charms.
+And remember that we are here for any questions or vacation planning that you will have regarding Machu Picchu and its support town.
 Until another opportunity!